‹ back to All Course Descriptions

 Credits: 2 credits: Seminar only, current employment to satisfy field work requirement.
 3 or 4 credits: Seminar plus 1 or 2 additional credits for unpaid field work.

-Work of the Lawyer: Small Firms and Non-Profit Organizations and the Quality of Justice is designed to engage students in a rigorous study of the ethical, political, social and professional imperatives and tensions of law practice in these settings.
+Work of the Lawyer: Small & Solo Firms & The Quality of Justice explores the most common and most under-appreciated form of practice-that of small private firms.
+It is designed to engage students in a rigorous study of the professional, ethical, economic and social imperatives and tensions of law practice in these settings.
 The course consists of two components: a weekly seminar worth two credits and field experience worth either one or two credits, depending upon whether 50 or 100 hours of field work is completed.
-The objective of the field experience is to observe and/or work alongside a lawyer as s/he engages in a variety of law practice activities and to reflect on those activities.
-How do the lawyer(s) reach out to the community, find clients, work in collaboration (or not) with their clients, charge those clients or otherwise make money, administer a law office ethical system, engage as public citizens in the course of doing legal work for individual clients?
-In the seminar meetings students will read, discuss and write about these dimensions of lawyers’ work in small firms and non-profit organizations.
-The course requires several written submissions (including the journal and paper described below) in which students reflect on their field experiences in light of the readings, the Rules of Professional Conduct, and their own hopes for practice.
-Students will maintain a journal of their field experience including the nature of the work they are doing, the public citizenship, ethical and justice issues that arise in the course of the work, and how the work provides insights into their future professional lives.
-Students will be required to write a 10-12 page paper that relates their own experiences to an issue in law practice about which they have read for the class, and will briefly present their paper to the class.
-Note that instructor is happy to consult and/or assist students in finding a field placement in a small firm (about 10 lawyers or less) or non-profit organization; students may use their existing work place for the field component but cannot receive credit for that time.
+(Three credits is possible with permission of instructor.)
+The objective of the field experience is to work alongside and/or observe a lawyer as s/he engages in a variety of law practice activities and to reflect on those activities.
+How do the lawyer(s) find clients, reach out to the community, work in collaboration (or not) with their clients, charge those clients or otherwise make money, administer a law office, including its ethical system, engage as public citizens in the course of doing legal work for individual clients?
+In the seminar meetings students will read, discuss and write about these dimensions of lawyers’ work in small and solo firms.
+The course requires several written submissions (including the journal and short paper described below) in which students reflect on their field experiences in light of the readings and their own hopes for practice.
+Students will maintain a journal of their field experience including the nature of the work they are doing, the public citizenship, business, ethical and justice issues that arise in the course of the work, and how the work provides insights into their future professional lives.
+Students will be required to write a 10-12 page paper or project (e.g., website) that relates their own experiences to an issue in law practice about which they have read for the class, and will briefly present their paper or project to the class.
+Note that instructor is happy to consult and/or assist students in finding a field placement in a solo or small firm (about 10 lawyers or less).
+Students may use their existing work place for the field component but cannot receive credit for that time.

 Grading: Seminar is letter-graded based on class participation, class presentation, and written reflections.
 Field experience is graded pass/fail.